Many biologic therapies trigger neutralizing antibodies (NAbs) that counteract their therapeutic benefit

 See how ImmTOR selective immune technology works

 References: 1.
 Kishimoto TK, Maldonado RA.
 Nanoparticles for the induction of antigen-specific immunological tolerance.
 Front Immunol.
 2018;9:230.
 2. Sands E, Kivitz AJ, DeHaan W, et al. Update of SEL-212 phase 2 clinical data in symptomatic gout patients: SVP-rapamycin combined with pegadricase mitigates immunogenicity and enables sustained reduction of serum uric acid levels, low rate of gout flares and monthly dosing.
-Poster presentation at: 2018 American College of Rheumatology/Association of Reproductive Health Professionals (ACR/ARHP) Annual Meeting; October 19-24, 2018; Chicago, IL.
+Poster presentation at: 2018 American College of Rheumatology/Association of Rheumatology Health Professionals (ACR/ARHP) Annual Meeting; October 19-24, 2018; Chicago, IL.
 Poster #2254.